telekom-security/PEBA/README.md

 ## **Development:**

-Although the backend is tailored to fullfill our own needs, we think it might be a good starting point for setting up your own centralized honeypot collection plattform.
+Although the backend is tailored to fullfill our specific needs, we think it might be a good starting point for setting up your own centralized honeypot collection plattform.

-Support will be handled same as with T-Pot via Github issues.
+PEBA support will be handled same as with T-Pot, via Github issues.
 Please bear in mind that the software is developed in the spare time next to our main job.
 If you have any contributions you think could be beneficial for the project, feel free to submit pull requests. :)

 **Functional Tests:**

-The basic functionality of the application's GET and a PUT service can be rudimentarily tested using `./misc/test-getService.sh` respectively `./misc/test-putService.sh` which will send appropriate requests to retrieve or store data.
+The basic functionality of the application's GET and a PUT service can be rudimentarily tested using `./misc/test-getService.sh` respectively `./misc/test-putService.sh` which will send corresponding requests to retrieve or store data.
 Again, prod and test instance can be tested, further community data or private (dtag honeypots) data can be retrieved (only GET).
 Change the config section in script according to your environment.

     ./misc/test-getService.sh <prod|test> <private|community>
     ./misc/test-putService.sh <prod|test>

 For some of the above requests, you need a username & password in order to access the API.
-Use the script `./misc/add-user.py` to add new users and replace the file username and token in `./misc/request.xml`.
+As described above, use the script `./misc/add-user.py` to add new users and replace the file username and token in `./misc/request.xml`.

 ## **Credits**